Ambidextrous organization: Related moderators between organizational ambidexterity and organizational outcomes

 Moderators exist in the relationship between organizational ambidexterity and organizational outcomes.
-Environmental dynamism and competitiveness moderate the relationship between exploitation/ exploration and performance (Levinthal & March, 1993; Lewin, Long & Carroll, 1999).
-Empirical studies also showed that pursuing exploratory innovation is more effective in dynamic environments, whereas pursuing exploitative innovation is more beneficial to a unit's financial performance in more competitive environments (Jansen, van den Bosch, & Volberda, 2006).
+Environmental dynamism and competitiveness moderate the relationship between exploitation/ exploration and performance.
+Empirical studies also showed that pursuing exploratory innovation is more effective in dynamic environments, whereas pursuing exploitative innovation is more beneficial to a unit's financial performance in more competitive environments.
 Although they were not directly testing an ambidextrous orientation, results indicated a positive performance effect of simultaneously pursuing exploitative and exploratory innovation under high dynamic and competitive environments.
-The effects of exploitative, explorative and balanced corporate alignment activities on performance were compared under varying environmental conditions (Raisch & Hotz, 2008).
-The construct of "environmental munificence" was developed to reflect an organization's opportunities and dynamism (Zahra, 1993).
-They found that, although exploration was positively related to performance under high environmental munificence, a balanced orientation failed to significantly affect performance in times of low environmental munificence (Raisch & Hotz, 2008).
+The effects of exploitative, explorative and balanced corporate alignment activities on performance were compared under varying environmental conditions.
+The construct of "environmental munificence" was developed to reflect an organization's opportunities and dynamism.
+They found that, although exploration was positively related to performance under high environmental munificence, a balanced orientation failed to significantly affect performance in times of low environmental munificence.

-Market orientation was also proved to moderate the relationship between exploitation/ exploration and performance.
-Market orientation was defined as "the capability to generate, disseminate, and respond to intelligence pertaining to current and future customers" (Kohli & Jaworski, 1990).
+Market orientation was also proved to moderate the relationship between exploitation/exploration and performance.
+Market orientation was defined as "the capability to generate, disseminate, and respond to intelligence pertaining to current and future customers".
 A longitudinal study by Kyriakopoulos and Moorman (2004) showed that market orientation positively moderates the impact of pursuing high levels of exploitative and exploratory marketing strategies on new product performance; however, firms that pursue an ambidextrous orientation without strong market orientation display a significant reduction in new product financial performance.

 Another factor that may moderate ambidexterity's effect on performance is firm resources (Kyriakopoulos & Moorman, 2004).
 Firms with rich resources have the ability to exploit and explore simultaneously, whereas firms with less resources may not be able to afford such a complex strategy.
-Similarly, Lubatkin et al. stated that small firms "lack the amount of slack resources and the kind of hierarchical administration systems that can help or impede larger firms in managing their contradictory knowledge processes and, thus, affect the attainment of ambidexterity" (p.
-647).
-This idea was supported by empirical evidence that small firms may benefit more from a one-sided orientation than from mixed strategies (Ebben & Johnson, 2005).
+Similarly, Lubatkin et al. stated that small firms "lack the amount of slack resources and the kind of hierarchical administration systems that can help or impede larger firms in managing their contradictory knowledge processes and, thus, affect the attainment of ambidexterity".
+This idea was supported by empirical evidence that small firms may benefit more from a one-sided orientation than from mixed strategies.

 Boundary conditions were also addressed on choosing between structural and contextual ambidexterity.
 For example, spatial separation was suggested as an appropriate solution for environments characterized by long periods of stability, disrupted by rare events of discontinuous change.
-Research also found that firms operating in dynamic competitive environments rely on contextual ambidexterity rather than developing spatially separated units (Jansen, van den Bosch, & Volberda, 2005).
+Research also found that firms operating in dynamic competitive environments rely on contextual ambidexterity rather than developing spatially separated units.